Canadian Income Tax and Your Small Business

 Preparing and Filing Canadian Income Tax

 Do you operate a Canadian small business?
+If so, you'll need to file a business income tax return each year.
 This guide presents all the information you need to know about preparing and filing Canadian income tax, from which business expenses qualify as legitimate Canadian income tax deductions through details on completing the T1 Personal and T2 Corporate Income Tax Returns.

 Which Canadian Income Tax Return Do You Need for Your Small Business?